edthedev/edthedev.github.io/Resume.Edward.Delaporte.TooLong.md

  - Created an elegant extensible project template in VB.Net which allowed us to create all our applications more quickly with better standard features.
  - Used VB.Net, ASP.Net, ADO.Net, MS SQL Server, XML, and Javascript to build advanced web interfaces.
+ - Designed custom business software with focus on creating efficient interfaces, correct industry-specific business logic, and improving the customer's products and services.
+ - Maintained a large body of source code in complex projects with many releases.
+ - Collaborated with team members on code maintenance and software design.
+ - Used source control and documentation to maintain accurate records of changes.
+ - Communicated extensively with both technical and non-technical customer contacts.

 #### Web Site Administrator, Various (pro bono)		January 2007 - Present

  - Writes Ansible playbooks to maintain various permutations of the LAMP stack.
  - Handles hosting, DNS and administration of various not-for-profit websites.
- - Has operated various web services including WordPress, Drupal, Dokuwiki, and Minecraft.
+ - Operates various web services including WordPress, Drupal, Dokuwiki, and Minecraft.

 #### Open Source Contributions				October 2012 - Present

  - Core contributor to the OWASP Ten Privacy Risks Project
+ - Created and maintains a command line note organizer: GitHub.com/edthedev/minion
+ - Maintainer of a popular command line interface for submitting weekly time reports: GitHub.com/edthedev/time_reporting
+ - Created a small Python web app for planning weekend activities: GitHub.com/edthedev/weekend-plans
  - Created a popular Python client for the InCommon SSL API: GitHub.com/edthedev/incommon_ssl
  - Created and maintains several Vim editor plugins, such as GitHub.com/edthedev/text-helper.vim
  - Has commits accepted to popular projects including AngularJs, Ansible, and Kivy.